 A draft hydrocarbon policy is currently being developed by the LPA, and will ultimately be subject to the approval of the Council of Ministers.

-These exceptional circumstances have halted and stalled most of the MOEW's plans and projects.
-There is no visibility at this stage of the current status and fate of the targets and deadlines falling in 2020 that feature in this chapter.
+These exceptional circumstances have stalled most of the MOEW's plans and projects.
+There is no way of knowing at this stage what the outcome will be for the targets and deadlines falling in 2021 that feature in this chapter.

 i The regulators

-The MOEW was established by virtue of Law No. 20 of 1966 and later reorganised by virtue of Law No. 247 of 2000, and is vested with the following powers,7 among others:
+The MOEW was established by virtue of Law No. 20 of 1966 and later reorganised by Law No. 247 of 2000, and is vested with the following powers,7 among others: